There’s no perfect way to quarantine

 - Many people report weight gain.
 This is observed anecdotally as we look around or even down!
 About 30-60% of people reported weight gain during lockdown periods.
 Surveys and studies, including those in the USA, Australia, and Europe note these trends.
 Weight gain appears to correlate with increased snacking and sedentary behaviors.

 - Human connection is important.
-The pandemic and the resulting physical and social isolation helped us really understand how in-person connections with others is vital to maintain our mental and psychological health.
-Exercising with other outdoors is an excellent way to stay connected.
+The pandemic and the resulting physical and social isolation helped us really understand how in-person connection with others is vital to help maintain our mental and psychological health.
+Exercising with otherx outdoors is an excellent way to stay connected.

 - Exercise patterns changed!
 Disruption of our daily routines, closing of gyms, and halted in-person exercise classes became standard!
 While many gyms have reopened, they typical operate at lower capacities to ensure physical distancing.
 Consequently: